 Clark County Parks regularly applies for state and federal grants to supplement its budget.

-County neighborhood associations and citizens also can help fund park development or improvement projects by applying for grants, providing private donations or conducting fundraising efforts.
+County neighborhood associations and residents also can help fund park development or improvement projects by applying for grants, providing private donations or conducting fundraising efforts.

 The Parks Foundation of Clark County can assist individuals and groups with setting up tax-exempt accounts to accept monetary donations at no charge.